 (M) If exceptions be filed to the findings or report of the referee, briefs and arguments shall be filed and oral arguments made in the Court as required by the rules of the Court in civil cases.
 The party filing exceptions to the findings and report of the referee shall serve and file his or her brief within thirty days after the filing of such report and the brief of the adverse party shall be served and filed within thirty days thereafter.
 The case shall thereupon be placed upon the Court call for hearing.

 (N) The Court may disbar, suspend, censure, or reprimand the Respondent, place him or her on probation, or take such other action as shall by the Court be deemed appropriate.
-All orders of public discipline shall be forwarded by the Clerk to the Supreme Court's Director of Admissions.
+All orders of public discipline shall be forwarded by the Clerk to the Supreme Court's Administrator of Attoney Services Division.

 (R) No application for modification of judgment pursuant to § 3-304 shall be made prior to the expiration of one year after the final order in such proceedings shall have been entered except in cases where the only service upon Respondent has been by publication, and no appearance has been made by Respondent, and except where the application is made under the terms of Neb.
 Rev. Stat. §§ 25‑2001 to 25-2009.